 - Materials for construction/rehab of a property or purchase of land

-- Registration fees for REALTOR® education or other events
+- Registration fees and travel related expenses for REALTORS® attending events

 - Cash prizes or purchase of gifts and prizes